-Must be in the following College/School(s): School of Business Administration
+Must be in the following College/School(s): School of Business Administration Must not be in the following Major(s):

 MACC 699 Special Topics

 These seminars offer coverage of current topics of importance to the accounting profession.
 This course may be repeated for credit with a change in subject matter.